okp4/nodejumper/README.md

 ## Contributors

-Big shout out the guys , you rock! 🤘🚀
+Big shout out to the guys , you rock! 🤘🚀

 <table>
   <tr>